Large Cell Carcinoma

 However, the prognosis for large cell carcinomas can vary by subtype.
 For instance, LCNEC patients only have a median life expectancy of approximately 6 months after diagnosis.

 A great way to improve your large cell carcinoma prognosis is to get treated.
-Afford lung cancer treatments now: Get a free case review to learn more.
+Get our Free Lung Cancer Guide to explore your treatment options and see how to afford medical care.

 Treatment Options for Large Cell Carcinoma Patients